 Clean Air for All: Free Air Purifier Program

 Everybody deserves a breath of fresh air.
-Project N95 is donating FREE air purifiers to schools and gathering places.
-Learn more about our Clean Air for All initiative today, and fill out the form to see if you might be a fit for our free air purifier pilot program.
+Project N95 is donating air purifiers to schools and organizations in under-represented communities to help people in need.
+Learn more about our Clean Air for All initiative today, and if you represent an organization that serves the disadvantaged, fill out the form to see if you might be a fit for our free air purifier pilot program.

 Take a deep breath.
 How does that make you feel?
 Healthy air is critical to our well-being, learning, and quality of life.
 Project N95 imagines a future in which everybody can breathe easy.